Dome8394/100DaysOfCode/spring-data/README.md

 - Apply knowledge in some kind of project such as a small online-store backend to store user information, store items, user authentification etc.

+# Java

+## Differences between JVM, JDK and JRE

+JVM stand for Java Virtual Machine and is the underlying process running on a computer.
+The JVM is responsible for executing programs.
+The JRE or Java Runtime Environment creates the JVM.
+The JDK or Java Development Kit lets you develop your Java applications.

+## Memory Management in Java

+Pre Java, each developer was responsible for taking care of memory management.
+Java comes with a built-in process called *Garbage Collection*.
+The Garbage Collection takes care of the Memory Management by identifying unused memory and de-allocating it, thus making the memory usable again.
+Garbage Collection happens inside the JVM.

+### JVM Specification

+The JVM is a *Virtual Machine* that runs Java class files in a portable way.
+Being a VM, the JVM is an abstraction of an underlying, actual machine.
+Unlike a *true* VM, the JVM does not create a virtual operating system.
+More accurate the JVM is a *managed runtime environment* or a *process virtual machine*.

+### JVM implementations

+A software program implements the JVM specification.
+There exist a lot of JVM implementations such as OpenJDK's HotSpotJVM

+### JVM Instance

+Downloaded program is an instance or instantiated version of the JVM.
+When developers talk about the JVM, it is referred to the JVM instance running in a software development or production environment.

+## Loading and Executing class files in the JVM

+In order for the JVM to execute Java applications, it relies on the Java class loader and the Java execution engine.

+### Java class loader

+In order to run a Java application, a JVM must load compiled *.class* files into a context, such as a server, where they can be accessed.
+The Java class loader is the part the JVM that loads classes into memory and makes them available for execution.
+Class loader mechanism are a black box.

+### Java execution engine

+The JVM is responsible for allocating and maintaining the referential structure (turning keywords such as *new* operator to OS-specific requests for memory allocation).

 # Spring Framework

 ## Spring Web MVC